JonahRodriguez281/sno/docs/entity/operations-favorite-ski-resort.md

 Copy and paste the section below as many times as necessary, for all of the queries you currently anticipate implementing for this entity.

-### Query: Favorite mountains
+### Query: Favorite skiResorts

 Purpose

-: Show the user the list of their favorite mountains
+: Show the user the list of their favorite skiResorts

 Cardinality/modality